1. Assessments and Examinations Special Arrangements Policy

 - RACGP Assessments and Examinations includes the following:

-- Candidate Assessment and Applied Knowledge Test (CAAKT)
+- Candidate Assessment and Applied Knowledge Test (CAAKT), and

 5. General principles

 5.1 The circumstances which may require special arrangements in an RACGP Assessment or Examination are:

 - temporary impairement; and